A small patent ductus arteriosus might not cause complications. Larger, untreated defects could cause:

 - High blood pressure in the lungs (pulmonary hypertension).
-If too much blood continues to circulate through the heart's main arteries through a patent ductus arteriosus, it can lead to pulmonary hypertension.
-Pulmonary hypertension can cause permanent lung damage.
-A large patent ductus arteriosus can lead to Eisenmenger's syndrome, an irreversible type of pulmonary hypertension.
+Too much blood circulating through the heart's main arteries through a patent ductus arteriosus can lead to pulmonary hypertension, which can cause permanent lung damage.
+A large patent ductus arteriosus can lead to Eisenmenger syndrome, an irreversible type of pulmonary hypertension.

 - Heart failure.
-A patent ductus arteriosus can eventually cause the heart to enlarge due to extra blood flow and may cause the muscle to weaken, leading to heart failure.
-Heart failure is a chronic condition in which the heart can't pump effectively.
+A patent ductus arteriosus can eventually cause the heart to enlarge and weaken, leading to heart failure, a chronic condition in which the heart can't pump effectively.

-- An infection of the heart (endocarditis).
-People with structural heart problems, such as a patent ductus arteriosus, are at a higher risk of infectious endocarditis than is the general population.
-Infectious endocarditis is an inflammation of the inner lining of the heart caused by a bacterial infection.
+- Heart infection (endocarditis).
+People who have structural heart problems, such as a patent ductus arteriosus, are at a higher risk of an inflammation of the heart's inner lining (infectious endocarditis) than are people who have healthy hearts.

 Patent ductus arteriosus and pregnancy

-- Patent ductus arteriosus.
+- What is patent ductus arteriosus?
 National Heart, Lung, and Blood Institute. http://www.nhlbi.nih.gov/health/health-topics/topics/pda/.
-Accessed Nov.
-9, 2011.
+Accessed Oct.
+20, 2014.

 - Patent ductus arteriosus.
-The Merck Manuals: The Merck Manual for Healthcare Professionals. http://www.merckmanuals.com/professional/pediatrics/congenital_cardiovascular_anomalies/patent_ductus_arteriosus_pda.html?qt=patent%20ductus%20arteriosus&alt=sh.
+The Merck Manual Professional Edition. http://www.merckmanuals.com/professional/pediatrics/congenital_cardiovascular_anomalies/patent_ductus_arteriosus_pda.html?qt=patent%20ductus%20arteriosus&alt=sh.
 Accessed Oct.
 20, 2014.

-- Doyle T, et al. Clinical manifestations and diagnosis of patent ductus arteriosus. http://www.uptodate.com/home/index.html.
-Accessed Nov.
-9, 2011.
+- Doyle T, et al. Clinical manifestations and diagnosis of patent ductus arteriosus. http://www.uptodate.com/home.
+Accessed Oct.
+20, 2014.

 You Are ...
 The Campaign for Mayo Clinic